marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 We generally recommend regressing out **number of UMIs, mitochondrial ratio, and possibly cell cycle** if needed, as a standard first-pass approach.
 However, if the differences in mitochondrial gene expression represent a biological phenomenon that may help to distinguish cell clusters, then we advise not regressing the mitochondrial expression.

 When regressing out the effects of cell-cycle variation, include S-phase score and G2M-phase score for regression.
 Cell-cycle regression is generally recommended but should be avoided for samples containing cells undergoing differentiation.

+> **NOTE:** If using the `sctransform` tool, there is no need to regress out number of UMIs as it is corrected for in the function.

 ## Clustering cells based on top PCs (metagenes)